How can I look after my kidneys?

 Eating a healthy diet can help you stay well when your kidneys aren’t working properly.
 As your kidney function decreases, your appetite may also decrease.

 Some people with kidney disease are encouraged to limit certain foods (e.g., those with high potassium, phosphorus, or sodium).
-This can make it hard to enjoy eating, but some foods can make symptoms worse (e.g., phosphorus can cause itching, sodium can cause swelling or shortness of breath).
+This can make it hard to enjoy eating, but some foods can make symptoms worse (e.g., sodium can cause swelling or shortness of breath).

 With CKM, the goal is to help you feel well and enjoy your meals.
 You may have diet restrictions, but only if they help you to feel better.
 Your diet also depends on other factors like the stage of your kidney disease or if you have other health problems.